Is it time to resharpen your chef’s knife already? Do you want to make sure if sharpening it now is the best for it?

 Some chef instructors recommend this test because it is easy to do.
 Just run the knife above your forearm, as if you are shaving the hair on your arm.
 A sharp knife will cut straight through the hairs, but if the hairs fold over from the touch of the knife, it has to be sharpened.

-Learning to sharpen your knives is an essential kitchen skill.
+Learning the basics in sharpening your knives is an essential kitchen skill.
 If you cook at home, you will surely agree that a sharp knife helps you enjoy cooking and slicing.
 Plus, it makes the task easier, smoother and faster.
-Not to mention, safer!
+Not to mention, a sharp knife is actually safer when cutting!

 However, many mistook sharpening and honing as one.
 Remember this, you can’t sharpen your knife using a honing steel.
 So, if you are looking for a knife sharpening tool do not get honing steel because it is not the answer to your problem.